Echeveria 'Silveron Red'

-It is a hybrid of unknown parentage, created by Dick Wright in 1966.
+This succulent is a hybrid of unknown parentage created by Dick Wright in 1966.

-Echeveria 'Silveron Red' is an attractive succulent with short stem topped with a rosette of fleshy, undulate leaves in shades of dark red and with margins edged bright red.
-The rosette grows up to 8 inches (20 cm) in diameter.
-Leaves are covered with a powdery coating that makes them appear silvery.
+Echeveria 'Silveron Red' is an attractive succulent that forms a short stem topped with a rosette of thick fleshy undulate leaves.
+The rosette grows up to 10 inches (25 cm) in diameter.
+Leaves are dark red, edged in bright red, and covered with a powdery coating, making them appear silvery.
 Flowers are pinkish-red and appear from spring to summer.

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

 Light: These succulents prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 During the winter, when your succulents are inside, put them near the brightest window in your home.

 Hardiness: Echeveria 'Silveron Red' can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: When and how to water is a crucial part of Echeveria care.
 They do not like to be kept too wet, but they also do not like to be kept too dry.
 Therefore, the "soak and dry" method is the preferred schedule for watering Echeverias.

 Fertilizing: Echeverias grow well without fertilizer but may benefit from the extra nutrients.